Minotaur (film): Plot

-Meanwhile, Tyro and Didi reach the hole in the ceiling that they were dropped through.
-Tyro climbs up and reaches down to pull up Didi, but the Minotaur arrives and Didi panics, loses her grip, and falls onto one of its horns.
+Meanwhile, Tyro and Didi reach the hole in the ceiling through which they were dropped.
+Tyro climbs up and reaches down to pull up Didi, but the Minotaur arrives, and Didi panics, loses her grip, and falls onto one of its horns.
 The Minotaur also corners lovers Danu and Morna; Danu sacrifices himself to save Morna.

-Raphaella reaches Theo again and explains the Minotaur's origin: Her mother committed bestiality to create a living god, and gave birth to the Minotaur.
-As the monster grew, so did its appetite, culminating in it murdering Raphaella and Deucalion's brother.
+Raphaella reaches Theo again and explains the Minotaur's origin: Her mother committed bestiality to create a living god and gave birth to the Minotaur.
+As the monster grew, so did its appetite, culminating in murdering Raphaella and Deucalion's brother.
 The prince's death was blamed on Theo's village, resulting in them providing human sacrifices to appease the Minotaur, ensuring Minos' survival from the sated monster.
-Raphaella sent the leper to find someone in the village capable of killing the Minotaur, and thus the leper lied to Theo about Fion's survival to move him to confront the Minotaur.
+Raphaella sent the leper to find someone in the village capable of killing the Minotaur, and thus, the leper lied to Theo about Ffion's survival to move him to confront the Minotaur.

-Theo had discovered an underground gas vent in the labyrinth near Fion's corpse.
 When the Minotaur prepares to kill Theo, Tyro sacrifices himself to distract it.
-Theo tempts the beast into attacking him, lures it to the gas vent, and makes a spark with Fion's amulet.
-The gas ignites and the flame engulfs that part of the labyrinth; Theo and Raphaella survive by diving into a pond of water.
-They emerge from the water as the flames die out, and find the monster is still alive and now even more aggressive.
-As the Minotaur charges at him, Theo jams one of its horns which had broken off earlier into its mouth.
-Injured but still enraged, the beast charges forward and collides with a rock, which drives the horn all the way through its head, finally killing it.
+Theo tempts the beast into attacking him, lures it to the gas vent, and makes a spark with Ffion's amulet.
+The gas ignites, and the flame engulfs that part of the labyrinth; Theo and Raphaella survive by diving into a water pond.
+They emerge from the water as the flames die out, finding the monster is still alive and even more aggressive.
+As the Minotaur charges at him, Theo jams one of its horns, which had broken off earlier, into its mouth.
+Injured but still enraged, the beast charges forward and collides with a rock, which drives the horn through its head, finally killing it.

-Theo and Raphaella, together with the remaining survivors Morna and Turag, escape the collapsing labyrinth.
+Theo, Raphaella, and the remaining survivors, Morna and Turag, escape the collapsing labyrinth.
 On the surface, they discover that the explosion under the palace collapsed it, leaving Deucalion gravely wounded.
 Raphaella smothers him to death.
-With the deaths of the Minotaur and king Deucalion, the Minoan empire dissolves, and Theo becomes a legend for killing the monster.
+With the Minotaur's and King Deucalion's deaths, the Minoan empire dissolves, and Theo becomes a legend for killing the monster.